LivePersonInc/faas-client-node-/README.md

 #### Getting a list of existing lambdas

+**You have to use your own authentication method when fetching lambdas as it still relies on OAuth 1.0.**

 ```js
 const response = await client.getLambdas({
   eventId: 'eventId', // filter lambdas for events